jrandj/aws-solutions-architect-associate/README.md

     * IAM is universal.
 It does not apply to regions.
 New users have NO permissions when first created.
 New users are assigned an Access Key ID & Secret Access Key when first created.
 These are not the same as a password and you cannot use them to login to the console.
 You can use these to access AWS is the APIs.
 You only get to view them once.

     * Multifactor authentication should always be setup on your root account.
-A password rotation policy can be also be created.
+A password rotation policy can also be created.

 1. Amazon Inspector.